NEW: U.S. Navy commander: Initial optimism over pulse signals becomes more cautious

 Finding an answer will take time, officials warn

-Almost a month after Malaysia Airlines Flight 370 disappeared, searchers say pulse signals detected in the Indian Ocean provide the best hope so far for finding it.
+More than a month after Malaysia Airlines Flight 370 disappeared, searchers say pulse signals detected in the Indian Ocean provide their best hope yet for finding it and unlocking clues to what may have happened.

-However, those same officials warn it will take time to confirm if the sonar pings come from the missing plane, meaning nothing is certain yet.
+However, those same officials warn it will take time to determine whether the sonar pings come from the missing plane.

-The new information raises more questions about what the pulse signals mean and what happens now.
+The information raises questions about what the pulse signals mean and what happens now.

 Is this it?